Superfund Site: OLIN CORP. (MCINTOSH PLANT)

 If you need documents that are not yet 508 compliant, please contact the National 508 Coordinator, Dorothy Semazzi, at Semazzi.Dorothy@epa.gov.

 The Olin Corp.
 (McIntosh Plant) site is located in McIntosh, Alabama.
 It includes an area where the Olin Corporation (Olin) has operated a chemical manufacturing facility since 1952.
 EPA placed the site on the Superfund program’s National Priorities List (NPL) in 1984 primarily because of contaminated groundwater resulting from facility operations.
-The plant is both a Resource Conservation and Recovery Act (RCRA) facility and an NPL site.
+In 1987, Olin started treating contaminated groundwater under the Resource Conservation and Recovery Act (RCRA) corrective action program.
+The plant is both a RCRA facility and an NPL site.

 The site is located one mile east-southeast of McIntosh in Washington County, Alabama.
 Site surroundings include the Tombigbee River to the east and residential and commercial properties to the west.
 The Ciba-Geigy Corporation (Macintosh Plant) site borders the site to the north and River Road runs along the site’s southern edge.
 Broader site surroundings include industrial, commercial, agricultural and residential land uses.
 The main plant and associated properties cover about 1,500 acres.
 From 1952 until 1982, Olin produced chlorinated organic pesticides, chlorine, caustic soda and sodium hypochlorite at the site.
 Presently, Olin produces chlorine, caustic soda and sodium hypochlorite and blends and stores hydrazide compounds at the site.